 The Patent Office, when you file the nonprovisional patent application, gives you the option to expedite the examination of the patent application.
 The cost is generally in the thousands of dollars range.
 So, you can ask for it just because you want expedited processing.
 You have to pay for it.
 If you file the nonprovisional patent application without an expedite request, then the examination of your patent application will occur about 18 months later.
 That is just an estimate and the actual time is based on the specific art unit your invention fits into and the backlog in that art unit.

 However, if you file the nonprovisional patent application with an expedite request, then the examination of your patent application will occur in about 4-6 months.
 The expedite request brings your patent application to the front of the line.
 Hence, the shorter time to examination.

-I’ve seen patents issue in as little as 4-6 months based on the expedited processing.
+I’ve seen patents issued in as little as 4-6 months based on the expedited processing.
 If you need your patent faster, I suggest that you request expedited processing.

 When to request expedited processing

 In my experience, clients request expedited processing when they want to know as fast as possible if they will get a patent and not waste time waiting.
 Eighteen (18) months is a long time to wait to find out if you are going to get your patent.
 Also, sometimes, investors, licensees, and buyers want to know if you are going to get your patent.
 If a deal hinges on whether you will get your patent, then expedited processing should be considered.